-Who was Jesus? – Historical Person

 Who was Jesus?
+Was He an Historical Person?

-Was He just a great man, an amazing teacher, and a great prophet?
+Was Jesus just a great man, an amazing teacher, and a great prophet?
 Can He be found outside of biblical literature and confirmed in books of history?
 There is no legitimate scholar who denies that Jesus existed.
 An amazing amount of historical sources speak of this man named Jesus.
 It is amazing considering Jesus’ ministry took place in a small corner of the Roman Empire and much of Israel was destroyed in AD 70.
 Entire cities were burned to the ground, taking evidence and eyewitnesses with them.

 Publius Cornelius Tacitus (c.
 55 - 120 AD) was a senator and historian in the first-century Roman Empire.
 He mentions the "Christians" ("followers of Christ") who suffered under Pontius Pilate.

 Suetonius, was a secretary and historian to Hadrian, Emperor of Rome from 117 AD to 138 AD.
 He is credited with another important piece of evidence in the discussions of the historical Jesus.
 In his works, he speaks of Chrestus (or Christ) who lived during the first century.

 The most famous Jewish historian is Flavius Josephus (37 AD – 100 AD).
 In his works, he refers to James “the brother of Jesus, who was called Christ.”

 Pliny the Younger (c.
 62 - c.113 AD) was the Roman Governor of Bithynia (present-day northwestern Turkey).
 Around 111 or 112 AD, he wrote a letter to Emperor Trajan of Rome asking for advice on how to deal with Christians.
 He speaks of how they worshiped Jesus as God.